avtarman/Artus-3D-Resources/examples/Control/ArtusLiteControl/ManusGloveControl/README.md

 To start the Manus Glove control for controlling the Artus Lite hand robot, follow these steps:

-1. Navigate to the directory containing the `gui.bat` script:
+1. Navigate to the directory containing the python script:
     ```sh
     Sarcomere_Dynamics_Resources/examples/Control/ArtusLiteControl/ManusGloveControl
     ```